-- alteration of the articles of association (section 88(2)(3)); - change of the company's name (section 107(1)); - reduction of a company's share capital (section 215(1)); - an unlisted company buying back its shares (section 244(1)(2)); and

-• pay out of a company's capital in respect of the redemption or buyback of shares (section 258(1)).
+- alteration of the articles of association (section 88(2)(3)of the Companies Ordinance); - change of the company's name (section 107(1)of the Companies Ordinance); - reduction of a company's share capital (section 215(1)of the Companies Ordinance); - an unlisted company buying back its shares (section 244(1)(2) of the Companies Ordinance); and pay out of a company's capital in respect of the redemption or buyback of shares (section 258(1)of the Companies Ordinance).

 Furthermore, under section 473 of the Companies Ordinance, share-holders may vote to ratify conduct by a director involving negligence, default, breach of duty or breach of trust in relation to the company.

 However, pursuant to section 734 of the Companies Ordinance, this does not prevent a shareholder bringing a derivative action in relation to the ratified conduct, and when considering the derivative action, the court will take into account:

-- whether the members were acting for proper purposes, having regard to the company's interests, when they approved or ratified the conduct; - to what extent those members were connected with the conduct when they approved or ratified the conduct; and - how well-informed about the conduct those members were when they decided whether to approve or ratify the conduct.
+- whether the members were acting for proper purposes, having regard to the company's interests, when they approved or ratified the conduct: - to what extent those members were connected with the conduct when they approved or ratified the conduct; and - how well informed about the conduct those members were when they decided whether to approve or ratify the conduct.